ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 ### Video player on the webpage
 {: #video-player-on-the-webpage}

-Not all streaming video formats may be natively playable on all applications.
+Not all streaming video formats are natively playable on all applications.
 The example in this guide sets up streaming using HLS and CDN.

 For example, Safari would support native, HLS playback.
 And so, the video player on the webpage may be as simple as the following example using HTML5 `<video>` elements: